sianfairley/auth-demo/README.md

 4. That's just one of the many possible ways of defining your middleware guards and protecting your routes.
 Google a bit and you'll find tons of other strategies

 5. Use the one that feels more natural to you!
 There's always more than one way to do the same thing, and all the ways are equally correct.
 It's just a matter of preference.
 Read, form an opinion and use what feels right to you and your team.

+_This is a project that was created at [CodeOp](http://CodeOp.tech), a full stack development bootcamp in Barcelona._